Follow your destiny,

 Ahmed deflated a little when I asked him to choose just one religious place to show me.
 He brought me to a mosque that breathed beauty, peace, and artistry.
 The minarets soared gorgeously.
 It seemed like a liberal mosque—I saw many Westerners taking pictures there.

 Entry cost nothing.
-I settled down on the nice marble floor and sketched quickly.
-The guide shared stories about his memories of his father and grandfather as we strolled through the old Egyptian markets where tourists never venture.
+I settled down on the cool marble floor and sketched quickly.
+Ahmed shared more stories about his memories of his father and grandfather as we strolled through the old Egyptian markets where tourists never venture.
 No one hustled.
 No one stopped me from taking pictures.
 People radiated kindness.
 The market wasn't spotless, but it existed as it was.

 Something surprising unfolded: I came to a spot where about fifteen students were sketching in the public square.
 I had discovered my mothership.
 I simply planted myself there and sketched the perspective quickly.
 Just then, the professor stormed in, scolding and shouting at the students, instructing them how to pay attention, focus, and be studious.
 He approached, examined my work, and didn't look pleased.